dbdahl/shrinkage-partition-paper-scripts/README.md

 Software implementing our SP distribution is available as an R package based on Rust <https://github.com/dbdahl/gourd-package>.
 The Git tag to use is [0.2.13](https://github.com/dbdahl/gourd-package/releases/tag/0.2.13).
-A snapshot of the source package at this hash is inluded in this repository in the file 'gourd_0.2.13.tar.gz'.
+A snapshot of the source package at this tag is included in this repository in the file 'gourd_0.2.13.tar.gz'.

 #### Version of primary software used